Bomb kills nine Afghan children, 10 adults; key district falls in north

 A Reuters witness said all of the dead children he saw at the scene were under the age of five.

 No one has claimed responsibility for the bombing.
-The Taliban typically deny targeting civilians, although their tactic of planting roadside bombs has been harshly criticized by the United Nations.
+The Taliban typically deny targeting civilians, although their tactic of planting roadside bombs has been harshly criticised by the United Nations.

 In northern Kunduz province, officials said that Taliban forces advancing on the provincial capital Kunduz city on Saturday evening captured the outlying district of Chardara.

-Heavy fighting was ongoing on Sunday just three kilometers away from the governor’s compound, said Hamdullah Danishi, a deputy governor of the province.
+Heavy fighting was ongoing on Sunday just three kilometres away from the governor’s compound, said Hamdullah Danishi, a deputy governor of the province.

 Security officials held a meeting early on Sunday to plan a counter-offensive.